 - have applied to their home provider for a supplementary amount for language study in relation to that six-month study period

-A person (other than a New Zealand SCV holder who does not have an SCV due to being outside Australia) may be outside Australia when they apply for an OS-HELP loan [HESA sections 118-1, 118-5 and 118-10].
+A person may be outside Australia when they apply for an OS-HELP loan [HESA subsection 118-1(3)].

 A student’s OS-HELP eligibility is to be assessed by a provider at the time the application is made.
 Once a student has met the eligibility criteria for OS-HELP under HESA Division 118, and the provider has assessed the student as eligible for assistance, the OS-HELP loan is granted.
 Once the student has been paid, the student cannot subsequently be assessed as ineligible as a result of changed circumstances that did not exist at the time the OS‑HELP application was made.

 However, if a provider has offered OS-HELP to a student whom it determines will not meet the provisions for eligibility and has not yet paid the OS-HELP amount to the student, the provider must withdraw the offer of OS-HELP [OS-HELP Guidelines chapter 3].

 If a student who has accessed OS-HELP seeks to continue their study overseas, it will be up to the Australian provider to determine whether the student will be allowed to complete further study in their course overseas.